The terms estimate, bid, proposal, and contract are often tossed around as though they’re interchangeable, but they are very different things.

 Great!
 Now you’ve given your client an estimate and they want to move forward.
 The next thing to do is go from the general to the specific, and from a guess to an offer.

-A construction proposal is essentially an offer, not unlike a bid or quote.
+A construction bid or proposal is essentially an offer.

-The main difference is that a bid implies competition, meaning that there are other people offering proposals for the same work.
+A bid usually implies competition, meaning that there are other people offering proposals for the same work.
 This is known as a competitive bid.

 But in any case, you are offering to perform specific services for a specific sum.
 And since it can be accepted, an offer has to be much more specific than an estimate.